0xMartin/TwinWave/README.md

 </div>

 A compact GPIO module for Flipper Zero that combines 2.4 GHz Wi‑Fi and 433 MHz Sub‑GHz into one small board.
-Perfect for lab experiments, RF tinkering, and extending Flipper’s connectivity.

 <div align="center">